iltlo/RM-ROS-Notes/package-node.md

 - `void chatterCallback(const std_msgs::String::ConstPtr& msg) {...}`
     - Callback function
     - Get called when a message arrives on the topic.
-    -  "The message is passed in a boost shared_ptr, which means you can store it off if you want, without worrying about it getting deleted underneath you, and without copying the underlying data." **?**
+    -  The message is passed in a boost shared_ptr, which means you can store it off if you want, without worrying about it getting deleted underneath you, and without copying the underlying data.
 - `ros::Subscriber sub = n.subscribe("chatter", 1000, chatterCallback)`
     - `subscribe()` call tells ROS that we want to receive messages on a given topic
         - First and second parameter: same as the `advertise()` function above